Altaflux/agent-mimir/README.md

 ### How to use
-Run Agent Mimi with `npm run start`
+To start the chat run the command `npm run start`
 It is important to tell the agent every time it has completed a task the phrase `task complete`.
 This will erease its task's memory.
 This is useful to keep the number of tokens small.

 ## Customizing Agents